icescrum/iceScrum-docker/icescrum/README.md

 #### MySQL

-Use the official MySQL image (5.7)
+Use the official MySQL image (`5.7` is recommended as version 8 is not supported yet)

 Provide a password for the MySQL `root` user and a name for the database (you can use `icescrum`).
 ```
 docker run --name mysql -v /mycomputer/is/mysql:/var/lib/mysql --net=is_net -e MYSQL_DATABASE=icescrum -e MYSQL_ROOT_PASSWORD=myPass -d mysql:5.7 --character-set-server=utf8mb4 --collation-server=utf8mb4_unicode_ci
 ```

 MySQL data is persisted on your computer into `/mycomputer/is/mysql` (replace by an absolute or relative path from your computer).
-This may not work properly on `Docker Machine` due to permission issues unrelated to iceScrum, see https://github.com/docker-library/mysql/issues/99.
+This may not work on `Docker Machine` due to permission issues unrelated to iceScrum.

 #### PostgreSQL

-Use the official PostgreSQL image (9.6).
+Use the official PostgreSQL image (`9.6` up to `11` as version 12 is not supported yet).

 Provide a password for the PostgreSQL `postgre` user and a name for the database (you can use `icescrum`).